-4. What other strategic actions will GameStop need to take to protect its business?
+2-24.
+What other strategic actions will GameStop need to take to protect its business?

 The purpose of this question is to have students understand that IS are only one component of strategy, and that organizations need to integrate IS together with other components to successfully execute a strategy.
 For this case, in addition to acquiring the online gaming company, GameStop will need to integrate operations of the online gaming company with its brick and mortar operations, to take advantage of GameStop's physical footprint.
-For example, to drive store traffic and sales, GameStop can issue coupons online that could be redeemed in the store, or conduct gaming tournaments at the store.
-GameStop management will also need to think through whether the firm will complete more based on low price (in which case it might maintain focus on the brick and mortar stores and personnel).
+Offering opportunities to earn PowerUP reward points on Kongregate is an example of how the company can attract more in-store customers.
+The company might also conduct gaming tournaments that further integrate its online presence with in-store events.
+GameStop management will need to think through whether the firm will compete more based on low price (in which case it might increase its focus on online gaming) or quality service (in which case it might maintain focus on the brick and mortar stores and personnel).